TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Direction | Photography | Copy | Post-Production

-The agency established two broad content pillars: Entertainment and Education.
-While these provided a general framework, I found it insufficient for guiding the monthly ideation and production of dozens of creative assets.
+The agency established two broad content pillars: Entertainment and Education - including, of course, the infamous "Edutainment" category.
+While these pillars provided a general framework, I found them insufficient for guiding the monthly ideation and production of dozens of creative assets.
 It didn't tackle what is to me the main challenge for brands on TikTok: achieving authenticity.

 ► 92% of marketers believe their content resonates as authentic, but: